- Genre: Folk, Contemporary Folk, Acoustic

 - Band Members: Sean Cooney, David Eagle and Michael Hughes

 - Discography: When our Grandfathers Said No (2012), Never Forget (2014), Another Man's Ground (2015) Strangers (2017) The Ballad Of Johnny Longstaff (2018)

 - Record Company: Navigator Records & Hereteu Records

-Teesside’s triumphant trio The Young’uns, current holders of BBC Radio 2 Folk Awards coveted “Best Group” title two years running, have proved themselves a unique proposition - writing and performing a cappella or subtly accompanied songs that tell it how it is alongside traditional songs from their native North-East and further afield - songs of conscience, songs of warmth and wit, songs to provoke, songs to inspire.
+Teesside’s triumphant trio The Young’uns, twice 'Best Group' at the coveted BBC Radio 2 Folk Awards, have proved themselves a unique proposition.
+Writing and performing a cappella or subtly accompanied songs that tell it how it is alongside traditional songs from their native North-East and further afield: songs of conscience, songs of warmth and wit, songs to provoke, songs to inspire.

 Renowned for their pitch perfect harmonies and rapid fire humour, their live show undeniably has the human touch.
 Always engaging, frequently heart-warming, they have built an enviable audience rapport.
 They are an act that truly takes the cliché out of the “make you laugh, make you cry” tag.

 Just two years after giving up their day jobs, Stockton Folk Club’s star pupils have had a milestone year with the release of their third studio album Another Man’s Ground, an appearance at America’s Folk Alliance, collectively celebrating their 30th birthdays and racking up accolades including Best Group in the FATEA Awards, Best Live Act in the Spiral Earth Awards and listed as one of MOJO’s “Best Albums” in 2015.